 The Ashbrook Center is an independent, non-partisan non-profit, the mission of which is to restore and strengthen the capacities of the American people for constitutional self-government.
 To fulfill this mission, Ashbrook offers educational programs for students, teachers, and citizens.
 To this end, TAH.org sponsors a variety of resources, courses, and programs to help classroom teachers improve their knowledge of American history, government, civics, and ideas through the use of primary documents.
 TAH.org and Ashbrook programs and courses are unique in that they are all rooted in primary documents only, and are created and conducted by university scholars who are experts in their respective fields.
 Our faculty are full-time instructors at Ashland University and from universities and colleges across the country.
 Our goal is to equip teachers with the content knowledge and resources through experiences with primary documents in order that they can more effectively teach their students.

-For more information about Freedom Day events at the National Constitution Center, or to find out more about how you can participate, please contact Kate Maloney-Gross at [email protected] or 215-409-6664.
+For more information about Freedom Day events at the National Constitution Center, or to find out more about how you can participate, please contact Bianca Cavacini at 215-409-6715, or [email protected].